-Moreover, the recent estimation results for consumption CAPM suggest the possibility of overstatement of the current inflation, even if time preference is assumed as 0.03.
-For example, Hamori (1996) estimated the Euler equation by assuming the general form of time-separable utility function, and obtained that time preference (ρ) is around 0.01.17 If this parameter value is employed, the weights for current price and asset price are 0.01 and 0.99, respectively.
+Moreover, the recent estimation results for the consumption-based capital asset pricing model (CAPM) suggest the possibility of overstatement of the current inflation, even if time preference is assumed as 0.03.
+For example, Hamori (1996) estimated the Euler equation by assuming the general form of time-separable utility function, and obtained a time preference (ρ) around 0.01.17 If this parameter value is employed, the weights for current price and asset price are 0.01 and 0.99, respectively.
 Therefore, the weight for asset prices is likely to be much larger, since this result holds regardless of the property of the production function.

-16 For the details of modified golden rule, see, for example, Barro and Sala-i-Martin (1995).
+^{16.} For the details of modified golden rule, see, for example, Barro and Sala-i-Martin (1995).